How to achieve operational excellence in the digital age

 Operational excellence and continuous improvement

-To deliver sustainable operational excellence, an organization needs to follow an integrated approach to continuous improvement.
-This allows it to embed operations excellence in the very fiber of the business, rather than treating improvement as a disconnected set of projects.
+A sustainable operational excellence strategy requires, an organization to follow an integrated approach to continuous improvement.
+This allows it to embed operations excellence in the very fiber of the business, rather than treating improvement as a disconnected set of projects and standalone metrics.
 The integrative improvement system can be defined as a standardized system that simultaneously and interdependently drives operational improvement across all functions and processes – and it provides a codified road map to do this.
 It requires three key structural components:

 - Maturity- and process-based transformation